Mohit-Sharma1/C-/README.md

 5.)Press Ctrl + F10 to Run (or select Run > Run in menu bar ) the  C++ program.

 6.)
 Press F10 to view the output of the program at the output screen.

+# For Linux User
+# Instruction to run a program:-

+1.)Open terminal.

+2.)Type command to install gcc or g++ complier:

+3.)Now go to that folder where you will create C/C++ programs. ...

+4.)Open a file using any editor.

+5.)Add the code in the file: ...

+6.)Save the file and exit.

+7.)Compile the program using any of the following command: ...

+8.)To run this program type this command: